imarsman/certcheck/README.md

 library provides a weighted semaphore, and the code uses a weight value of 1 for each reservation, which makes it act like a standard semaphore.

+In case it was ever useful to use just the host checking code outside of the main package, that code has been put in its own package at pkg/hosts.

 ## Help output

 `% certcheck -h`